mantezana1998/Connect-4/README.md

 Want to play?
 Click [**here**!](https://mantezana1998.github.io/connectfour/)

 Planned future enhancements:
-⋅⋅*Hover a column and drop checker to the bottom ⋅⋅*Football Scoreboard
+*Hover a column and drop checker to the bottom *Football Scoreboard
-⋅⋅*Confetti and audience cheer when a player wins ⋅⋅*Football logo on each checker
+*Confetti and audience cheer when a player wins *Football logo on each checker